ngumina17/emailChecker/README.md

 - To run the server on your localhost, run the command `nodemon`
 - You can either run tests in your terminal or make a GET request in Postman to retrieve the output.

+#### Disclaimer: the installation instructions assume you have node and npm already installed on your local machine, along with Postman or any other API testing tool.

 ### Input/ Output of Results
 - This particular app is taking in an array of emails(input) and is returning a string of a number(output).
 For example, for this input ```[
   "test.email+spam@gmail.com",